 Many of you write to me describing various experiences you have had with other people.
-You categorize and label them as "good", "bad," or "ugly."
-This is how you have been brought up to see the world and I feel that this is a serious illusion.
-There are no good people; bad people or ugly ones, there are only "different people" as there are different animals, places to go to and things to do.
+You categorize and label them as "good," "bad," or "ugly."
+I feel that this is a dangerous illusion.
+There are no good, bad or ugly people, there are only "different people," as there are different animals, places to go to and things to do.
 Let me explain:

-Depending on how you have been brought up and the beliefs, which have been instilled in you, you act accordingly.
-Most of the time, you see the world around you, "through the glasses you have been given to wear".
-That may not be a bad thing-in-itself because those responsible for your care, have been trying to protect you from "adult issues".
-However, with time, your curiosity now leads you into "adult issues," without the preparation to deal with such issues.
-That is where those who will prey upon on your innocence will find the opportunity to exploit your lack of knowledge.
+Initial beliefs are instilled in you, by those who have cared for you, initially to help you cope with your surroundings.
+You sense the world around you, "through the glasses you have been given to wear."
+That may not be a bad thing-in-itself, because those responsible for your care, have been trying to protect you from "adult issues."
+With time, your curiosity will sooner or later, lead you into "adult issues."
+Without the proper preparation to deal with such issues, others will prey upon on your innocence, and exploit you.
 Let me "sight" a few examples:

 Most of you by now, know about Ancient Sparta, the land of great warriors.
 The land of "all for one and one for all"; the land of the three hundred warriors.
 In that society, "if you stole something, and you were caught, you would be punished."

 You see, in ancient Sparta, you were trained to survive in enemy territory and how to steal to survive.
-Being caught doing so, was a punishment because it meant you had not learned how to survive.
-On the other hand, in ancient Athens, stealing meant you denied other people's their property; you were not a responsible citizen and not a person who would be part of a constructive and healthy Democracy.
+Being caught doing so was a punishment because it meant you had not learned how to survive.
+In ancient Athens, stealing meant you denied others their property.
+You were not a responsible citizen and not a person who would be part of a constructive and healthy Democracy.

 If you moved from the Spartan' society to live in the Athenian culture and vice-versa, you would have serious difficulties surviving.
 You would see the world through "the glasses you were given," in each society.
 When you become a "self-actualized" person, and you can see the world through, "The Light," you can survive and prosper in any society in any realm of existence.

 When the "white man," came to North America, he discovered some "savages" who stole their possessions, taking things without asking, they were no good "thieves."
 In turn, the natives thought that those "palefaces," were barbaric individuals; they hoarded things and did no share.
-In each reality, the "white man" was taught about the value of property and how to fight and protect it.
-The "natives," were taught to share, there was little personal property.
+In his reality, the "white man" was taught about the value of property, and that he should fight to protect it.
+The "natives" were taught to share, there was little personal property.
 When the two communities met, they collided; each "labeling" the other, savage or a barbarian.

 The Death of Socrates

-When you label the world around you as "good", "bad" or "ugly", you are not showing understanding.
-You are simply seeking for assurances from others like your friends; your "adopted family" of your teen-aged years (Age of Rage).
-Assurances that they too belong to your group, the group of the "white swans"; the group that discriminates against others for no other reason than that they are somewhat different.
+When you label the world around you as "good," "bad," or "ugly," you are not showing understanding.
+You are merely seeking assurances from others like your friends; your "adopted family" of your teenaged years (Age of Rage).
+Guarantees that they too belong to your group, the group of the "white swans"; the group that discriminates against others for no other reason than that they are somewhat different.
 In turn, others "label" you, according to what their group identifies as your "group colors" or mentality.
-That is how you now belong to "the group", to determine who you are.
+That is how you now belong to "the group" to determine who you are.
 When that happens, you surrender your identity, you lose your name, you are no longer a free person.
 You will "not" reach the top of the pyramid, there will be no "self-actualization!

-What I have described, is not an easy concept for you to understand.
-"In time," with "life experiences," guided by "the guidepost," in your path of your reality, you will gain wisdom.
-With each morsel of such wisdom, you will develop into a wonderful being, deserving a place in the Elysian Fields.
+What I have described is not an easy concept for you to understand.
+"In time," with "life experiences," guided by "the guidepost," in the path of your reality, you will gain wisdom.
+With each morsel of such wisdom, you will develop into a beautiful being, deserving of a place in the Elysian Fields.
 Let me cite another example that will help you in this understanding of "interpreting" your reality.

 Let's us turn to another great Hellenic Philosopher, Plato and the Allegory of the Cave:

-Please view this video, Plato's Allegory of the Cave, but before you do, please consult with your parents or caregivers because this video contains coarse language, which may not be appropriate for you.
+Please view this video, Plato's Allegory of the Cave.
+Before you do, please consult with your parents or caregivers because this video contains some coarse language, which may not be appropriate for you.
 Better still, a healthy discussion, with your parents or caregivers, might come about after watching this video on the same subject PLATO - Allegory of the Cave Animated.

 As I have said earlier, what has just been described to you maybe concepts very difficult for you to understand.
-Such concepts are not age dependent; rather they are a function of maturity and growth in one's reality.
+Such thoughts are not age-dependent; instead, they are a function of maturity and growth in one's reality.
 The fact that you are thirteen or fourteen, older or younger, does not mean you are not able to understand and appreciate such concepts.
-In fact, there are adults who go through their daily lives, living in "the caves of their reality" and never having reached "the age of maturity" to think for themselves.
+In fact, some adults go through their daily lives, living in "the caves of their reality" and never having reached "the age of maturity" to think for themselves.
 That is the main reason we have many of the world issues that cause difficulties in our lives.
-Such people just follow the crowd, hidden in their dark caves of their reality, doing and saying, labeling others, based on the shadows of what others want them to see.
+Such people just follow the crowd, hidden in the dark caves of their reality, doing and saying, labeling others, based on the shadows of what others want them to see.

 " critical time of your transition, do not allow yourself (Your rage), to take the better of you and you are eaten up by those who prey upon your innocence."